asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 weight: 60
 ---

 In a messaging system, the term "operations" refers to the various methods by which messages are exchanged between participants or components.
+Operations are useful for understanding how the messaging system in AsyncAPI works, and how different components within the system communicate with each other asynchronously.
+They help developers and users to understand the tasks that API can perform.

 ## Features